shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/developing/toolkit-core-event-daemon.md

 ## Distributed Configs

-The above example is assuming you are using a [centralized config](https://developer.shotgunsoftware.com/tk-core/initializing.html#centralized-configurations), however things are a bit different if you are using a [distributed config](https://developer.shotgunsoftware.com/tk-core/initializing.html#distributed-configurations).
+The above example is assuming you are using a [centralized config](https://developer.shotgunsoftware.com/tk-core/initializing.html#centralized-configurations), however, things are a bit different if you are using a [distributed config](https://developer.shotgunsoftware.com/tk-core/initializing.html#distributed-configurations).
 Importing the sgtk API for a distributed config requires you to use the [bootstrap API](https://developer.shotgunsoftware.com/tk-core/initializing.html#bootstrap-api).
-When using the bootstrap API, you usually start by importing a non project centric sgtk API, and then use that to bootstrap an engine for a given project.
-The bootstrap processs handles the swapping out of the sgtk modules and so at the end of the bootstrap process you have an engine object and if you import sgtk after bootstrap it will import the relevant sgkt module appropriate to your project.
+When using the bootstrap API, you usually start by importing a non-project centric sgtk API and then use that to bootstrap an engine for a given project.
+The bootstrap process handles the swapping out of the sgtk modules and so at the end of the bootstrap process you have an engine object and if you import sgtk after bootstrap it will import the relevant sgkt module appropriate to your project.
 Given the example above of needing to load sgtk for multiple projects, you would need to bootstrap for multiple projects instead.
 The small catch here is that you can only have one engine running at a time, so you must destroy it before you load another.
 Here is an example of

     # insert the path to the non project centric sgtk API
     sys.path.insert(0,"/path/to/non/project/centric/sgtk")